kaltura/DeveloperPortalDocs/documentation/PlayKit/IMAPlugin-Android.md

 ### Configure the Plugin Configuration Object

-To configure the plugin, add the following configuration to your `pluginConfig` file:
+To configure the plugin, add the following configuration to your `pluginConfig` file as follows:

 ```
 private void configureIMAPlugin(PlayerConfig pluginConfig) {